How often should I do a risk assessment?

 The Health and Safety Executive (HSE) identifies five key steps to creating an acceptable risk assessment:

-The third step is controlling those risks.
-This involves putting safety measures and steps in place.
-These could be additional handrails on stairs, wet floor signs, altering the layout of the space to make it easier to navigate, etc.
+Once you’ve done this preparation work, it’s time for the most important step — removing the hazard altogether or controlling those risks or, if this isn’t possible, putting physical precautions in place.
+These could be additional handrails on stairs, wet floor signs, altering the layout of the space to make it easier to navigate, replacing machinery or providing suitable personal protective equipment (PPE).

 The fourth step involves recording your findings.
 This is where you will need to fill in a risk assessment form (if you employ five or more people).